ajs17/ajsmith/content/portfolio/index.md

 My original historical research into the family of Edward H. Mills of Brooktondale New York.
 My design, coding and copy.

-A responsive Hugo website hosted on Github pages and based on a custom SASS base theme.
+A responsive Hugo website hosted on Github Pages and based on a custom SASS base theme.

 {{< figure src="images/memills/screenshot.jpg" width="800" class="cols image" >}}